Amazon EC2 Documentation

 To use Amazon EC2, you simply:

-- Select a pre-configured, templated Amazon Machine Image (AMI) to get up and running quickly and easily.
+- Select a pre-configured, templated Amazon Machine Image (AMI) designed to get up and running quickly and easily.
 Or create an AMI containing your applications, libraries, data, and associated configuration settings.

 - Configure security and network access on your Amazon EC2 instance.